spetrosi/asciidoctor_test/README.md

 # asciidoctor_test

-This role runs asciidoctor to build an AsciiDoc book into the HTML5 format.
+This role runs asciidoctor to build AsciiDoc files into the HTML5-formatted output file.

 ## Role Variables

 This role requires you to provide three variables:

 ### directory
-Path where the AsciiDoc book that you want to build are stored.
+Path where the AsciiDoc file that you want to build are stored.

 ### source_file
-The filename of the AsciiDoc top level file.
+The filename of the AsciiDoc file that you want to build.
 For example, master.adoc.

 ### output_file
 Defines the file where the HTML build is stored.